titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ### The Slightly Harder Way

-Somewhere, somehow, your pattern needs to have a *NativeShaderPatternEffect* object.
-If you set your shader up through ShaderPanelsPatternConfig as described above, all this is taken care of automatically.

-If you want to send arrays or other custom uniforms to your shader, you'll need to build your pattern as a normal *TEAudioPattern*, and create your own *NativeShaderPatternEffect*.
+If you want to send arrays or other custom uniforms to your shader, you'll need to build your pattern as a normal *TEAudioPattern*, and create your own *NativeShaderPatternEffect* to manage the shader.

 To create a *NativeShaderPatternEffect*, use a constructor like this during your pattern's creation:
 ```